dubosews/dubosews-Professional-Portfolio/README.md

 ### Directions for reaching out with further questions:
     Feel free to reach out to me with questions, comments, suggestions or job offers.
-I put a lot of work into making this application look and run well, so I hope you enjoy it!
+I put a lot of work into making this application look decent and run smoothly, so I hope you enjoy it!
 Thank you for Checking out my Professional Development Portfolio.
 Please do not reach out to me for solicitation or scams.